-One of the keys to successful sports betting is identifying a strategy or system that is not reflected by the odds on offer by the bookmakers.
-Value betting is about taking odds that are more generous than the actual probabilities.
-Bookmaker offer odds for a wide range of sports, many leagues and a massive number of markets.
-They cannot afford to employ experts in specialist areas so odds compliers work with a range of leagues and markets within their own sport.
-As bettors we can cherry pick markets and focus on finding an edge.
-Focusing on one specific league or market can give you an edge and help in the battle to beat the bookies by finding some value.
+One of the keys to successful sports betting is identifying a strategy that is not reflected by the bookmaker odds.
+These betting strategies will help you hone your Value Betting skills.
+It is about taking odds that are more generous than the actual probabilities.
+Bookmakers offer odds for a wide range of sports, many leagues and a massive number of markets.
+They cannot afford to employ experts in specialist areas.
+So odds compliers work with a range of leagues and markets within their own sport.
+As bettors, we can cherry pick markets and focus on finding an edge.
+Focusing on one specific league or market can give you an edge and help in the battle to beat the bookies.

 The true odds of an outcome in sport are a matter of opinion.
 Statistics can be useful but there are some elements of a sporting event that cannot be quantified.
 In a soccer match both teams could be relatively high scoring.
 However, when the fixture takes place there could be high winds which reduce the prospects for goals.
-A tennis player could have an excellent record against an opponent on a particular surface but could have a niggling injury that is not in the public domain.
-A strategy that can be used to find some value looks at the bigger picture and is less about small elements of a sporting event that can be qualified and analysed.
-Here are five strategies across a number of sports and 10 methods that can provide some value:
+A tennis player could have an excellent record against an opponent, but could have a niggling injury that is not publicly known.
+A strategy that can be used to find some value looks at the bigger picture and is less about the small elements of a sporting event.
+Here are ten betting strategies across a number of sports can provide some value:

 1. Pinpoint Low Bookings Fixtures

-Towards the end of the football season in any league there are certain matches that bring together teams with very little to play for.
-For example in the English Premier League that has 20 teams fixtures involving those teams from about 8th to 12th from March onwards could be classed as “dead matches”.
+Towards the end of the football season in any league, there are certain matches that bring together teams with very little to play for.
+For example, the English Premier League has 20 teams fixtures involving those teams.
+From about the 8th to 12th in March onwards, games can be classed as “dead matches”.
 Teams are in relative mid-table safety, clear from relegation issues and with little chance of qualifying for Europe.
 With little incentive to give 100% some players might go through the motions.
-Records show that during the last few weeks of the season there are fewer cards shown in leagues like the Premier League but the principles can be applied to many other leagues.
+Records show that during the last few weeks of the season there are fewer cards shown in leagues like the Premier League.
+Though, the principles can be applied to many other leagues.

 2. Bet Under On Bookings

-Bookmakers price up the number of bookings and sending offs in many fixtures but all matches that are shown live on television.
+Bookmakers price up the number of bookings and sending offs in many fixtures.
+But, all matches that are shown live on television.
 They use a scoring system that awards 10 points for a yellow card and 25 points for a red card.
 Once you have identified a good match for low bookings check statistics for the referee in charge.
-Some refs prefer to use man-management as a form of discipline rather than cards and the propensity of the referee not to book players is the third element of this strategy.
-Once all the conditions are in place find the bookmaker that offers the best odds for a low bookings count and bet under the total ahead of matches that have no passion and relatively few questionable tackles and challenges.
+Some refs prefer to use man-management as a form of discipline rather than cards.
+The propensity of the referee not to book players is the third element of this strategy.
+Once all the conditions are in place, find the bookmaker that offers the best odds for a low bookings count.
+Then, bet under the total ahead of matches that have no passion and relatively few questionable tackles and challenges.